Art-of-WiFi/UniFi-Cloud-API-client/README.md

 ```

 ### Rate Limiting

 The API rate limit is set to 100 requests per minute.
 If you exceed this limit, the server will respond with a
 **429 Too Many Requests** status code.
+The client will throw an Exception if this happens.

-### IMPORTANT NOTE:
+## Important note on general API support

 When encountering issues with the official UniFi Cloud API using other libraries, cURL or Postman, please do **not**
 open an Issue here.
-Such issues will be closed immediately.
+Such Issues will be closed immediately.
 Please use the [Discussions](https://github.com/Art-of-WiFi/UniFi-Cloud-API-client/discussions) section instead.

 ## Contribute